CMihai99/fyndro/README.md

 If your problem or idea is not addressed yet,
 [open a new issue](https://github.com/CMihai99/fyndro/issues/new/choose).

-Note: Implementations may take up to 7 days.
+Note, however, that feature implementations and bug fixes may take up to 7 days.

 ## Contributing